bruceMug/airquality_recommender/README.md

 To obtain the target feature column, a custom python script was written which considered the quality category of air and the age of the user to assign a recommendation.
 More can be found in the [notebook](https://colab.research.google.com/drive/1iKuH7mPeid2bq7V7U4c9Dx2HGGyloOtS?usp=sharing)

+The data was then cleaned and preprocessed to remove missing values, duplicates, and outliers.
+The data was then split into training and testing sets.
+The training set was used to train the models, while the testing set was used to evaluate the performance of the models.

 Age distribution of users

 ![age distribution](https://github.com/bruceMug/airquality_recommender/blob/main/static/images/age%20distribution.png)